stutinayak/food-qa-engine/README.md

 # Food Dataset Q&A System

-A sophisticated question-answering system for nutritional and food-related queries, combining local knowledge base with Jina AI capabilities.
+A proof of concept question-answering system for nutritional and food-related queries, combining local knowledge base with external fallback to Jina AI (as suggested in the assignment).

 ## Quick Start